 Reading should be a valuable and rewarding aspect to children's learning and consequently should open the door to a world of knowledge.

 Our children are encouraged to read widely across both fiction and non-fiction.
-Every teacher reads the class reader (a high-quality narrative text) to children at the end of the day: this is an opportunity for the whole class to share a story, engaging children’s interest and imagination and providing pupils with an excellent model for expression and fluency.
+Every teacher reads the class reader (a high-quality narrative text) to the children every day: this is an opportunity for the whole class to share a story, engaging children’s interest and imagination and providing pupils with an excellent model for expression and fluency.
 In addition to this, both the Head Teacher and Deputy Head Teacher run book clubs during lunchtimes to offer further opportunities for children to share and enjoy stories.
 Our teaching of reading has two dimensions: word reading and comprehension.
 Teaching focuses on developing pupils’ competence in both dimensions.
 In the early years of school life, we place emphasis upon the teaching of phonics so that pupils begin reading quickly and with confidence.
 We use the ‘Read Write Inc’ scheme and have a daily routine of phonics lessons from Reception through to Year 2 with children taught in groups based on their need and ability.
 This complements the teaching of English in their classes, including comprehension and the application of their phonics knowledge.
 Throughout the school, comprehension skills are taught and developed in English lessons but also through reading opportunities offered in all other subjects across the curriculum.
 A range of approaches including whole-class teaching, guided reading, independent reading and reading aloud or listening to reading are used.
 Core to all of these is high-quality discussions with the teacher and reading/discussion of a wide variety of stories, poems and non-fiction texts.